 - One spouse entered into a marriage due to the misrepresentation and lies of the other spouse.

 - Either spouse was too young to enter a marriage without court or parental approval.

 - The spouses are in a marriage that is legally considered incestuous.

 - One spouse was diagnosed as emotionally disturbed or mentally ill at the time of marriage.

 - One spouse was incapacitated (under the influence of drugs or alcohol) at the time of marriage and could not properly consent to this decision.

 - One spouse was physically incapable of having sexual relations at the time of marriage and during the marriage.

 Do I Need an Attorney to File for Divorce?

-In North Carolina, hiring an attorney to initiate the process of a divorce is not obligatory.
-However, state divorce laws are complex and make simple situations seem difficult and confusing.
-It would be in your best interest to consult with an attorney who is well-versed in state divorce law prior to filing to ensure that there aren't any other claims that you may wish to pursue.
+In North Carolina, it is not required to hire an attorney to initiate the divorce process.
+However, state divorce laws are complex and at times, court procedures may seem difficult and confusing to navigate alone.
+It would be in your best interest to consult with an attorney who is well-versed in divorce law prior to filing to make sure you have met all the requirements for an absolute divorce and to ensure that there aren't any other claims that you may need to file before finalizing your divorce.

-North Carolina impedes a party who has already been granted a divorce from filing claims related to alimony and equitable distribution afterward.
+North Carolina restricts a party who has already been granted a divorce from subsequently filing claims related to alimony and equitable distribution.
 Even if you don't hire a divorce lawyer to represent you during this process, consulting with one for advice will help you to be able to make a well-informed decision based on your options and circumstances.